 The subject of electronics manufacturing entails some different concepts and processes that are very important to anybody who wants to understand the trends in electronics manufacturing and how they can affect their livelihood as an electronics manufacturer.

-Are you part of an electronics manufacturing organization who is interested in saving money and workforce on manufacturing, design, or testing?
+Are you part of an electronics manufacturing organization that is interested in saving money and workforce on manufacturing, design, or testing?
 Then you should read on and explore the processes, developments, and trends that are involved in electronics manufacturing.

-1、The Electronic Manufacturing Industry: An Overview
+The Electronic Manufacturing Industry: An Overview

 Electronic circuit boards, microchips, and other general electronics demand a very detailed process to create and manufacture.
 The electronics manufacturing industry consists of the following operations to ensure the correct manufacture of electronic products.
 They are: